proSamik/githubme/README.md

-# GitHub Me- A Stylish Markdown Viewer
+# GitHub Me - A Stylish Markdown Viewer

 A modern web application that renders GitHub markdown files with a clean, responsive interface.
 Built with Next.js 13+ and TypeScript, featuring both light and dark modes.